Moroccan literature: In the , most of what was published dealt with religious topics such as sufism and jurisprudence, as well as travel writing about Europe. A popular work of the period was Muḥammad ibn Jaʿfar al-Kattānī's 1908 Nasihat ahl al-Islam. Another was al-Mi'yar al-Jadid, which discussed Islamic law and the social reality of his times. Literature in resistance to colonialism

-The Moroccan literary elite was influenced by the ideas of the Nahda in the Mashriq.
+The Moroccan literary elite was influenced by the ideas of the Nahda cultural movement in the Mashriq.
 Jamal ad-Din al-Afghani and Muhammad Abduh's Islamic revolutionary journal Al-Urwah al-Wuthqa circulated in Morocco.
-Muhammad Bin Abdul-Kabir al-Kattani—poet, man of letters, and shaykh of the Kattaniyya Sufi order—employed the written word as an instrument of resistance to metastasizing French presence in Morocco.
-He supported Lissan-ul-Maghreb and published at-Tā'ūn, both of which opposed the French propaganda of Es-Saada.
+Muhammad Bin Abdul-Kabir al-Kattani, a poet, man of letters, and shaykh of the Kattaniyya Sufi order, employed the written word as an instrument of resistance to French presence in Morocco.
+He supported the newspaper Lissan-ul-Maghreb and published at-Tā'ūn, both of which opposed the colonial French newspaper Es-Saada.